srebella/lm-lab-cicd-devops-bookstore-api/README.md

 For AWS, head over to the [AWS and Circle instructions](./docs/AWSCIRCLEPUSH.md)

-For Google Cloud, head over to the GCP and Circle instructions
+For Google Cloud, head over to the GCP and Circle instructions (Coming soon...)

-For Azure, head over to the Azure and Circle instructions
+For Azure, head over to the [Azure and Circle instructions](./docs/AZURECIRCLEPUSH.md)